l-x-x/l-x-x.github.io/members/README.md

   nucleon energy correlators in pA collisions

 ### Undergraduate Students
+- Kexin Xie (2021 - 2022), graduated with a JHEP paper on Jet production in forward pA collisions.
+Now a Ph.D. student at Rice University.
 - Shan Jin (2018 - 2019), graduated with a PRD paper (first author) on 2-loop N-jettiness soft function and the Beijing outstanding undergraduate thesis award.
-Next: Peking University to pursue his Ph.D. degree.
+Now a Ph.D. student at Peking University.